Monitoring COVID-19 managed isolation and quarantine facilities

 - COVID-19 health advice and information on the Ministry of Health's website

-The treatment and conditions of people detained in managed isolation and quarantine facilities will be assessed using the same principles and criteria used by the Ombudsman to conduct his COVID-19 inspections of other health and disability facilities, and prisons.
+The treatment and conditions of people detained in managed isolation and quarantine facilities is assessed using the same principles and Expectations used by the Ombudsman to conduct his COVID-19 inspections of other health and disability facilities, and prisons.

-- Criteria for OPCAT COVID-19 inspections - pamphlet
+- Expectations for OPCAT COVID-19 inspections - pamphlet

-The Ombudsman monitors managed isolation and quarantine facilities to prevent human rights violations occurring.
-His OPCAT role does not include a complaints function.
+The Ombudsman monitors managed isolation and quarantine facilities to prevent human rights violations.

-If you have already done this and believe you have not been treated fairly by a government agency (such as the Ministry of Business, Innovation & Employment (MBIE) or the Ministry of Health), the Ombudsman may be able to assist.
+If you’ve already done this and believe you haven’t been treated fairly by an agency, the Ombudsman may be able to assist.